clerk/docs/components/user-button.md

 ### Mounting in your app

 Once you set up the desired functionality and look and feel for the `<UserButton/>` component, all that's left is to render it inside your page.
 The default rendering is simple but powerful enough to cover most use-cases.
-The  theme configuration (look and feel) that you've set up in your [Clerk Dashboard](https://dashboard.clerk.dev) will work out of the box.
+The theme configuration (look and feel) that you've set up on the [Theme page](https://dashboard.clerk.dev/last-active?path=customization/theme) will work out of the box.

 {% tabs %}
 {% tab title="Clerk React" %}